A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: A brief review on Feynman-Kac measures

-The proof of the l.h.s. assertion can be found in~\cite{dm-stab}.
-In this context, the parameters $(\alpha,\beta)$ don't depends on the measure $\mu_{t,h}$ discussed in (\ref{H0}).
-To check the second we observe that
+The proof of the l.h.s. implication can be found in~\cite{dm-stab} (see for instance remark 2.2 and the contraction inequalities stated in proposition 2.3).
+In this context, the parameters $(\alpha,\beta)$ do not depends on the measure $\mu_{t,h}$ discussed in (\ref{H0}).
+To check the second implication observe that

 This implies that

 Using (\ref{ref-osc-partial-phi}) we also have

 We return to the historical process $X_t=\left(X^{\prime}_s\right)_{s\leq t}$ discussed in (\ref{FK-historical}).
 In this case, for any $x_s=(x^{\prime}(u))_{u\leq s}\in D_s(S^{\prime})$ we have